ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 Overview

-Amazon Web Services (AWS) provides the cloud infrastructure needed to run Avalanche nodes, validators, and blockchain applications at scale.
-With AWS's global network of data centers, comprehensive compute services, and enterprise security, organizations can deploy reliable Avalanche infrastructure with the flexibility and scale that AWS provides.
+Amazon Web Services (AWS) provides the cloud infrastructure to run Avalanche nodes, validators, and blockchain applications at scale.
+With AWS's global data center network, compute services, and enterprise security, organizations can deploy reliable Avalanche infrastructure with flexibility and scale.

 Features

-- Enterprise Security: Comprehensive security controls and compliance certifications
+• Enterprise Security: Security controls and compliance certifications

 Getting Started